Vai. Mu. Kothainayaki Ammal

-Vaithamanithi Mudumbai Kothainayaki Ammal (1 December 1901 – 20 February 1960), familiarly known as Vai Mu Ko, was a Tamil writer, novelist, and journalist who was the first woman to occupy the editorial board of a Tamil magazine.
-She wrote 115 books and published a monthly Tamil magazine, Jaganmohini.
+Vaithamanithi Mudumbai Kothainayaki Ammal (1 December 1901 – 20 February 1960), commonly known as Vai Mu Ko, was an Indian writer, novelist, and journalist who was the first woman to occupy the editorial board of a Tamil-language magazine.
+She wrote 115 books and published the monthly Tamil magazine Jaganmohini.

 Kothainayaki was the first female writer in Tamil to write a detective novel.
 She was interested in a variety of topics and excelled in fields like public speaking, social service, music composition, and fiction writing.
 Kothainayaki was also a feminist and a freedom fighter.
 She was hailed as the "Queen of Fictions" by contemporary authors.
 However, Kothainayaki was not well recognized in books about the history of Tamil literature.

 Life

-Kothainayaki was born on 1 December 1901, to a devout Vaishnava family in the village of Nirvalur in the then Chingleput district of Tamil Nadu, to N. S. Venkatachary and Pattammal.
-She was named Kothai after the great child Saint Andal.
+Kothainayaki was born on 1 December 1901 to a devout Vaishnavite couple -- Pattammal and N. S. Venkatachary-- in Neervalur (a village near Kanchipuram in present-day Tamil Nadu).
+She was named Kothai after the poet-saint Andal.
 Her mother died when she was one year old and thereafter she was raised by various relatives.

-Child marriage being then customary, five-year-old Kothainayaki was married to a nine-year-old named Parthasarathy.
+Child marriage being then customary, 51/2 year-old Kothainayaki was married to a nine-year-old named Parthasarathy in 1907.
 Her husband's family used the prefix of Vai Mu with their name, and Kothainayaki assumed this practice.
 The prefix Vai referred to the family deity of Vaithamaanidhi, while Mu referred to Mudumbai, their ancestral village.

 Kothainayaki had no formal schooling and she could not read or write at the time of her marriage.
 Parthasarathy was insistent that Kothainayaki should be educated.
 She learnt the Telugu language from her mother-in-law.

 Her literary service

 Even though Kothainayaki could not read or write, she often used to sing verses from Thiruvaimozhi at home.
 This helped her to become proficient in the Tamil language.
 Kothainayaki was fond of telling stories to small children.
 Parthasarathy admired her story telling skills and took her to see dramas and plays; these became the seed for her future career as a playwright.

 She was a supporter of women's emancipation and societal reforms and this kindled her desire to become a writer.
 Since she could not write, she dictated her stories to her friend, Pattammal.
 Kothainayaki's first play, Indira Mohana, was published by Noble Press in 1924.
 She received rave reviews for her play in The Hindu, Swadesamitran (Tamil), and New India.
 The success of her first play spurred Kothainayaki to continue her literary journey.
 She learned to read and write, thanks to her friend Pattammal.
 Kothainayaki tried her hand at directing plays and succeeded in her venture.
 Many of her plays had social reform themes and were staged a number of times.
 Amongst them, Arunodayam, Vatsa Kumar, and Dayanidhi caught the attention of the public.
-Kothainayaki also published several short stories, three plays, and two books.
+Kothainayaki also published several short stories, three plays, and also other two books.